Links to articles and videos about Mark Lehner and AERA

 Old Kingdom Technology with Dr. Martin Odler

-The History of Egypt Podcast, June 2024
+The History of Egypt podcast, June 2024

-Martin Odler specialises in ancient Egyptian technology.
+Martin Odler specializes in ancient Egyptian technology.
 Specifically, the manufacture and use of metal in tools and industry.
 In this interview, Dr. Odler shares some of his research insights on the production and use of copper, at sites like the Giza pyramids during the Old Kingdom.

 Khufu’s/Cheops Palace